gupta-v/valorant-performance-predictor/README.md

 ### Model Evaluation

+- The model's performance was evaluated using the test set, and the results are as follows:

 - Metrics Used:

-  - Mean Squared Error (MSE)
+  - #### Mean Squared Error (MSE): 13.12
+    - MSE measures the average squared difference between the predicted and actual values.
+A lower MSE indicates that the model's predictions are close to the actual values.
-  - Root Mean Squared Error (RMSE)
+  - #### Root Mean Squared Error (RMSE): 3.62
+    - RMSE is the square root of MSE and provides the error magnitude in the same units as the target variable.
+A lower RMSE signifies better model accuracy.
-  - R² Score
+  - #### R² Score: 0.8945
+    - The R² score indicates that the model explains approximately 89.45% of the variance in the target variable, showcasing its strong predictive power.

-- The model's performance is evaluated on the test set, and the results are printed to the console.
+- The model's performance metrics are automatically evaluated and printed to the console when you run the training script i.e `model_training.py`.

 ## Future Enhancements